publiccodenet/about/organization/strategic-council.md

 * serve as a public ambassador for the organization and its mission
 * follow along with briefings sent by the board of directors
 * participate in the council's (email) discussions
+* propose new strategic council members based on the Foundation's needs at the time

 This is a voluntary role and non-remunerated.